-In addition to historical and contemporary fiction and medieval scholarship, Misty writes creative nonfiction, poetry, and regular reviews for Publishers Weekly, the Historical Novel Review, and femmeliterate.
+In addition to historical and contemporary fiction and medieval scholarship, Misty writes creative nonfiction on the subject of motherhood and regular reviews for Publishers Weekly, the Historical Novel Review, and femmeliterate.

 “On Reading the Letters of Sylvia Plath, Vol. 2” in 3Elements No. 20 Fall 2018

 I weep for a woman who killed herself fifty-five years before this.
 Oh, Sylvia, Sylvia, leave him.
 Come to Ireland with me.
 We will milk cows and knit sweaters and climb wild craggy hills where the wind sucks us clean, and we will bring armloads of heather home to our babies.
 Ireland would save you, I think.